Agent orchestrationContainment — Egress & recovery

 Remaining work

-- Connection decision logs.
-No per-connection audit trail exists (timestamp, instance, destination host/IP, port, protocol, rule matched, allow/deny, enforcement backend).
+2. Connection decision telemetry.
+No per-connection audit trail exists (timestamp, instance, bounded destination classification, port, protocol, rule matched, allow/deny, enforcement backend).
+When designed, product audit records use the governed OTLP Logs contract only, follow its address/privacy and volume limits, and retain nothing locally when OTLP is disabled.